 The recipient of several teaching awards, Dr. Raison has received research funding from the National Institute of Mental Health, National Center for Complementary and Alternative Medicine, and the Centers for Disease Control and Prevention.
 His visionary work focuses on the treatment of depression in response to illness and stress, translating neurobiological findings into novel interventions.
 In addition to his activities at University of Wisconsin-Madison, Dr. Raison is the mental health expert for CNN.com.

 Angelica has been a research coordinator in the Raison Research Group since 2013.
 She received a B.A. in Psychology with a minor in Philosophy from the University of Arizona in 2012.
 She received SOCRA certification in the spring of 2016 and is a Certified Clinical Research Professional (CCRP).
 Angelica joined the group to gain more experience in clinical research before continuing her education.
 Her primary area of interest is schizophrenia and related psychotic disorders.
-She is planning to apply to a Clinical Psychology PhD program in 2018 and hopes to research treatment modalities for negative symptoms and social and overall cognitive functioning in schizophrenia spectrum disorders.
+She is planning to apply to a Clinical Psychology PhD program in 2018 and hopes to research prevention and treatment of factors that decrease quality of life and contribute to disability in schizophrenia (negative symptoms, cognitive function and difficulty with activities of daily living).

 Will is a native of Tucson, AZ.
 In 2015, Will received a bachelor’s of science degree in Human Development and Family Studies from The University of Arizona.
 He served as a undergraduate research assistant in Dr. Raison’s lab, in the Department of Psychiatry within the School of Medicine; which primarily focused on bidirectional feedback between the brain and body in overcoming clinical disorders and sustaining long-term healthy mental states.
 Will worked on two pilot studies, both of which investigated the impact of the proliferation of gut flora (i.e. microbiota) on physical and psychological well-being using novel nonpharmacological interventions (i.e. heat and animal exposure).
 Following the completion of his degree, he joined clinical psychologist, Dr. William “Scott” Killgore’s Social, Cognitive, Affective Neuroscience (SCAN) laboratory, also in the Department of Psychiatry at the University of Arizona.
 While here, he worked on a R01 grant that investigated an experimental nonpharmacological light-therapy treatment for adults suffering from PTSD.
 After spending one year as a research technician in the SCAN lab, he has rejoined Dr. Raison’s team, making the move up to Madison, WI to study human development and well-being with Dr. Charles Raison and his lab in the School of Human Ecology at UW-Madison.